jeffgbutler/practical-functional-java/docs/vsCodeCheatSheet.md

 ## Multi-Root Workspace

-Project with multiple Maven components can be setup as multi-root workspace projects.
+Projects with multiple Maven components can be setup as multi-root workspace projects.
 This will allow you to create one set of consolidated settings to share among all the projects.

+Add the different Maven root folders to the workspace with File -> Add Folder to Workspace

+Once you do this, you can set properties like "java.home" for the entire workspace, rather then for each individual project.
+This will create a *.code-workspace file that you will need to save somewhere convenient.

+One limitation of this support is that VS Code Maven support will not understand the dependencies between the projects automatically.
+For example, suppose you have WAR project A that depends on library B. If you make a change in B, you will need to rebuild B (with mvn clean install) and then rebuild A.

 ## Tomcat Debugging